apiwo/scraplinux/README.md

 ## Install

-No ISO.
-Boot any live Linux, partition and format by hand, then:
+Boot any live Linux distribution or use an SSH,then partition and format by hand, then:

 ```sh
 tar -xJf arctic-linux-def-tarball.tar.xz -C /mnt